Tips To Make Your Theme Park Visits Fun For Everyone

 FASTPASS is open to everyone but if you use the FASTPASS with the DAS you can have serval rides scheduled at one time to help with wait times.

-Should the Guest with a cognitive disability become over-stimulated or need some down time, dozens of areas are available throughout the parks where a Guest can “take a break.”
+Should the Guest with a cognitive disability become over-stimulated or need some downtime, dozens of areas are available throughout the parks where a Guest can “take a break.”
 To locate the nearest area, please ask a Cast Member for assistance.

 In addition to multiple men’s and women’s restroom facilities throughout the parks, companion restrooms are also available in select locations.
 Each is larger than a traditional restroom which can be helpful if a Guest needs assistance or requires that someone accompany him or her.

-Another huge benefit about Disney World parks is you can bring in your own food!
+Another huge benefit of Disney World parks is you can bring in your own food!
 This helps to prevent meltdowns due to hunger, pickiness or having to wait.
 You can also get free water refills in any container from all drink stations, to prevent dehydration.

 We have taken Lil Man twice now and hope to go again by year’s end.
 His DAS is on file so I just have to go to guest services and ask for his current DAS.
 I have rented a wheelchair/stroller in the past as he feels safer in his own space.
 Strollers can be tagged as a wheelchair device which allows you to take them right up to the ride instead of parking it in stroller parking.